brendenwest/it222/5_data_engineering.md

 The ETL processes often involve combining data into a `data warehouse` or `data lake` that provides a unified view of the company's data.

 ETL processes are usually automated and run periodically at times that won't impact end users by slowing systems during data migration.

+### Key Data Engineering Tools

+Data engineers use a wide range of general-purpose tools such as relational databases & SQL, cloud services, & Java or Python programming languages.

+They also use tools that are purpose-built for data-engineering tasks

+- [Apache Airflow](https://airflow.apache.org/) - An open-source platform to programmatically author, schedule, and monitor workflows.
+- [Microsoft SQL Server Integration Services -SSIS](https://learn.microsoft.com/en-us/sql/integration-services/sql-server-integration-services) - An enterprise-level platform for data integration and transformation.
+- [Talend Open Studio](https://www.talend.com/products/talend-open-studio/) - A popular open-source data integration software that features a user-friendly GUI.
+- [Hadoop](https://hadoop.apache.org/) - an open-source framework for processing and storing big data in clusters of computer servers.
+Considered the foundation of big data and enables the storage and processing of large amounts of data.
+- [Apache Cassandra](https://cassandra.apache.org/) - Open-source schema-less distributed database with a hybrid design between a tabular and key-value store, with a `columnar` data model.
+- [Apache Spark](https://spark.apache.org/) - A multi-language engine for executing data engineering, data science, and machine learning.
+Optimized for distributed & `streaming` data processing.